Entrepreneurship Center Management (ECM) Certificate Program

 - No matter what provisions you offer or where in the world your center is located, this course will teach you how to design and streamline your behind-the-scenes operations and, in most cases, the physical location and space itself, to help you deliver the experience that ensures your participants thrive.
 Whether you are offering services in your own brick and motor, at partner or public locations, or a hybrid of these approaches, this course will teach you how to select, manage and maximize your location(s) and your processes for management and monetization.
 Topics covered include creating your culture with space, leveraging multiple locations, client relations and communications infrastructure, best practices for site selection, space monetization, translating your business model into space requirements, design considerations, furniture/fixture/equipment (FF&E) selection for all budgets, software solutions and IT, metrics that matter, KPIs, and meaningful reporting.
 Course participants will have access to sector-specific catalogs of recommendations from experienced peers for the specific needs of cleantech, biotech, ICT, advanced manufacturing, and more, enabling them to high growth through the use of shared capital equipment.
 The course will conclude with a capstone workshop where participants will share their most pressing challenges and engage in a collaborative discussion where everyone benefits as they learn about real life solutions to problems they may currently share, or may encounter in the future.

 Complete your certificate online or in person

-At the beginning of 2015, InBIA piloted the first online version of the certificate program, and since then hundreds of people have earned their certificates from the comforts of their own homes and offices.
-Online training helps people save on the time, hassle and expense of travel.
+At the beginning of 2015, InBIA piloted the first online version of the certificate program.
+Since then, hundreds of people have earned their certificates from the comforts of their own homes and offices.
 Participants can go through the materials at their own pace within the timeframe of the course.
-The online version of the program allows the kind of flexibility that is necessary for some people to complete the certificate.

 Registration for online courses are now open!